Blogpost · March 21, 2026

 Let's think step by step:

-This phrase acts as a trigger that activates the model's chain-of-thought reasoning mode.
+This phrase acts as a trigger that activates the model's step-by-step reasoning mode.
+It is a remarkably effective technique for its simplicity.

 • Complex question answering requiring inference.